minhnhut0602/react-datepicker-compat/README.md

 ## Local Development

-- Install Bower `npm install -g bower`
-- Install Bower Packages `bower install`
+- Install packages:
-- Install packages `npm install`
+	- `npm install`
 - Run `grunt watch` in order to watch for local changes and run tests/build the code.
 - Start a node webserver:
 	- `$ node example/server.js`